Synthesis-AI-Dev/fisheye-distortion/README.md

 passed via the config file or command line arguments.

 ## Usage
 The arguments for the script are passed via the config file.
-They can be overriden from the command line as well:
+All the parameters in the config file can be overriden from the command line:
 ```bash
 python apply_fisheye_distortion.py dir_input=images resize_output.h=1024 resize_output.w=768
 ```